Python-Club/General/HPCC_tutorial.md

 hpcc.msu.edu
 ```

-Check the box for "specity username", and input your netID.
+Check the box for "specify username", and input your netID.
 Now click "ok" at the bottom of the screen.
 After a few seconds, it will prompt you for your password.
 Enter the password and hit the enter key. *NOTE: nothing will show up on the screen as you type.
 That's ok.
 Just type your password as normal.